CaioCeretta/Cod3r/specialist/Trilha - React & Next/React Hooks/comments.md

       ■ It will have a listaCores constant which will map over all the colors in that array, and return a Button for each one of them.

+      ■ Define a variable in the `Cabecalho`, assigning to it if the button for SelectorComponent is visible or not

+    ○ Context to store the  theme

+      ■ Now that we have the SeletorCor component, and its buttons on the Cabecalho, we are going to create the context that will store its value

+      ■ The context will be named `TemaProvider`, and why not `ContextoTema`?

+        □ The reason is because inside this `data/context` folder we are going to have tsx components, they will share the context but will have as their export the context provider allowing it to be directly imported in the main component.

+        □ Different from the context we have created for `loja`, instead of in the tsx component, the Provider being returned directly as default, we are going to create a `TemaProvider` function

+        □ We now create a corDestaque state and initialize it with one of the colors defined in the `SeletorDeCor` comp.

+        □ Since the SeletorDeCor component returns multiple buttons with the defined colors.
+Instead of using this cores state inside it, we are going to move it to the TemaProvider context.
+And we now initialize the corDestaque state with the first index of the array

+        □ Inside the `TemaProvider` function, we return ContextoTema.Provider, passing the colors and the state as its values, so that its children know about the theme.

+      ■ Exporting the Contexto as default and not the function

+        □ Inside the TemaProvider, we were used to, in contexts, returning an object as default with all the functions and values we want.
+However, in this case, we created the context, and below it, we created at TemaProvider function, which we didn't export, with the values, functions, and simply return the ContextoTema.Provider

+        □ After the definition of the function, we export the Context as default, and export the provider as a named export

   ● Using useContext hook inside child components